Royal Mail rallies on debut, FTSE 100 up on U.S. debt hopes

 LONDON, Oct 11 (Reuters) - British equities rose on Friday, with market attention focused on the debut of Royal Mail , up 33 percent from its issue price after one of the country’s biggest privatisations in decades.

-Demand was fuelled by investors who did not get as many shares as they had wanted in the initial float, and the rally prompted charges by the government’s political opponents that the company had been sold too cheaply.
+Demand was fuelled by investors who did not get as many shares as they had wanted in the initial float.

-“There is still some disagreement on how they have been priced, but given the potential uplift that we ... expect to see, the valuation remains undemanding.
-Investor appetite from both institutional and retail suggests more inflows will occur,” said Atif Latif, trader at Guardian Stockbrokers.
+That prompted charges by the government’s political opponents that the company had been sold too cheaply, but dealers said the move might yet prove relatively short-lived once players take a closer look at the prospects of a heavily unionised company in a competitive market.

+“Looking at the share price it definitely had a storming IPO,” said Jonathan Roy, broker at London Stone Securities.

+“People are trying to get a serious holding but that’s only a short term trend and I think people are going to step back in the next couple of weeks and take a harder look at the business.”

-If the Royal Mail shares manage to hold on to the gains, that could win them a place in the blue-chip FTSE 100 rather than the mid-cap FTSE 250 at the December reshuffle.
+If the Royal Mail shares manage to hold on to the gains, that could win them a place in the blue-chip FTSE 100 rather than the mid-cap FTSE 250 at the next index reshuffle.

 The main driver for the market as a whole remained events in the United States, with investors cheering signs that politicians appeared ready to end the deadlock after meeting at the White House.

 “The Royal Mail is a bit of a sideshow to the wrangling in America.
 They have sat down and had some talks, which markets have met with optimism.
-But if things turn sour over the weekend this optimism could quickly disappear,” said Jonathan Roy, broker at London Stone Securities.
+But if things turn sour over the weekend this optimism could quickly disappear,” Roy said.

-The receding U.S. concerns have seen the FTSE volatility index, a crude gauge of investor fear, fall by around a fifth from five-week highs hit on Wednesday.
-The index was down 9.5 percent on Friday.
+The receding U.S. concerns have seen the FTSE volatility index, a crude gauge of investor fear, fall 20 percent from five-week highs hit on Wednesday.
+The index was down 7.9 percent on Friday.

 Investors are keen to see a deal before the Oct.
 17 deadline to raise the U.S. debt ceiling.
 However, markets are likely to remain jittery unless the deal - needed to avoid a sovereign default in coming weeks - offers a long-term solution.